christian-x7h/context-call/README.md

 # context-call
-Chrome extension that adds callable "tel:" links in Context Menus
+Chrome extension that adds callable `tel:` links in Context Menus

+Requires a local application that can resolve `tel:` links (e.g. FaceTime).